Lepismium cruciforme f. spiralis

 Lepismium cruciforme var. spiralis

-Lepismium cruciforme f. spiralis is an epiphytic cactus with long, succulent stems that twist as they grow and small, white, fuzzy thorns along the stems.
-The stems segments are up to 20 inches (50 cm) long and up to 0.8 inch (2 cm) wide.
-The flowers are white, cream, yellow, pink or rarely magenta, reddish-brown on the outside and up to 0.5 inch (1.3 cm) long.
+Lepismium cruciforme f. spiralis is an epiphytic cactus with long, fleshy stems that twist as they grow and small, white, fuzzy thorns along the stems.
+The stems segments are up to 20 inches (50 cm) long and up to 0.8 inches (2 cm) wide.
+The flowers are white, cream, yellow, pink, or rarely magenta, reddish-brown on the outside, and up to 0.5 inches (1.3 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).